amilner42/web-app-kickstarter/README.md

 I may switch and update this kickstarter accordingly.
 Therefore, all technology in this kickstarter is liable to be swapped.

-Currently this kickstarter is composed of (IN PROGRESS):
+Currently this kickstarter is composed of:
-  - Mongo      [ NoSQL database ]
+  - Mongo
-  - Elixir     [ General purpose programming language ]
+  - Javascript on Node
-  - Phoenix    [ Framework for web-apps on Elixir ]
+  - Express
-  - Elm        [ Language for creating frontend web-clients ]
+  - Elm

 ### Local Dependencies